secartifacts/secartifacts.github.io/_conferences/usenixsec2024/guide.md

 interest.
 Bidding maximizes your chances to evaluate artifacts in domains you know about and are interested in.

-The “kick the tires” period is when evaluators go through the artifacts to ensure they will be able to properly evaluate them later.
+The "kick the tires" period is when evaluators go through the artifacts to ensure they will be able to properly evaluate them later.
 It is important to do this as soon as possible, so that authors have enough time to fix big issues if needed.